Alan J. Hoffman: IBM career

 Hoffman's work in Geometry, beginning with his dissertation "On the foundations of inversion geometry," included proofs of properties of affine planes, and the study of points of correlation of finite projective planes, conditions on patterns of the union and intersection of cones (derived largely from his generalization of his earlier results on the rank of real matrices).
 He produced an alternate proof, based on axioms for certain abstract systems of convex sets, of a result (by Scarf and others) on the number of inequalities required to specify a solution to an integer programming problem.
 A theorem about this abstract system appears closely related to antimatroids (also known as convex geometries), although the connect has not been fully explored.

 Hoffman's work in combinatorics extended our understanding of several classes of graphs.
 A 1956 lecture by G. Hajós on interval graphs led to Hoffman's characterization of comparability graphs, and later, through collaboration with Paul Gilmore, the GH theorem (also attributed to A. Ghouia-Houri).
-Motivated by Edmond's matching algorithm, Hoffman collaborated with Ray Fulkerson and M. McAndrew Hoffman to characterize sets of integers that could correspond to the degrees and bounds on each vertex-pair edge counts of such a graph.
+Motivated by Edmonds' matching algorithm, Hoffman collaborated with Ray Fulkerson and M. McAndrew Hoffman to characterize sets of integers that could correspond to the degrees and bounds on each vertex-pair edge counts of such a graph.
 They further considered which graphs in the class of all graphs having a prescribed set of degrees and edge count bounds could be transformed by a specific set of interchanges to any other set in the class.
 The proofs relate intimately to an important concept of Hilbert basis.
 The paper on self-orthogonal Latin squares, with IBM co-authors Don Coppersmith and R. Brayton, was inspired by a request to schedule a spouse avoiding mixed doubles tournament for a local racquet club.
 It has the distinction of being the only paper Hoffman would discuss outside of the mathematics community.

 Partially ordered sets were a frequent topic of study for Hoffman.
 The 1977 paper with D. E. Schwartz uses linear programming duality to generalize Green and Kleitman's 1976 generalization of Dilworth's theorem on the decomposition of partially ordered sets, in yet another example of the unifying role duality plays in many combinatorial results.